-Community Living Supports are Medicaid funded services that help children gain skills to live independently and participate in their community.
+Community Living Supports are Medicaid funded services that help adults live independently and participate in their community.
 The services provided are based on each person's individual needs and may include things like teaching you how to cook, budget money, or use public transportation.
-Easterseals MORC coordinates care with CLS provider organizations as outlined in the plan of service.